On Horizontal Immersions of Discs in Fat Distributions of Type $(4,6)$: Appendix : Hamilton's Implicit Function Theorem

-In particular the topology of a Fr\'echet space $F$ is given by a countable collection of semi-norms $\{|\cdot|_n\}$, such that a sequence $f_j\to f$ if and only if $|f_j - f|_n\to 0$ for all $n$, as $j\to \infty$.
-A choice of this collection of norms is called a grading on the space and we say $(F,\{|\cdot|_n\})$ is a graded Fr\'echet space. \begin{example} Many naturally occurring spaces are in fact Fr\'echet spaces. \begin{enumerate} \item Every Banach space $(X,|\cdot|_X)$ is a Fr\'echet space.
-It may also be graded if we set $|\cdot|_n=|\cdot|_X$ for all $n$. \item Given a compact manifold $X$, possibly with boundary, the function space $C^\infty(X)$ is a graded Fr\'echet space.
-More generally, given any vector bundle $E\to X$, the space of section $\Gamma (E)$ is also a graded Fr\'echet space.
-The $C^k$-norms give a possible grading. \item Given a Banach space $X$, denote by $\Sigma (X)$ the space of sequences $\{x_k\}$ of elements of $X$, such that, Then $\Sigma(X)$ is a graded Fr\'echet space with the norms defined above. \end{enumerate} \end{example} \begin{defn} A linear map $L:F\to G$ between Fr\'echet spaces $F,G$ is said to satisfy tame estimate of degree $r$ and base $b$ if there exists a constant $C=C(n)$ such that, $L$ is said to be tame if it satisfies the tame estimate for some $n$ and $r$. \end{defn} \begin{example} We have that a large class of operators are in fact tame. \begin{enumerate} \item A partial differential operator $L:C^\infty(X)\to C^\infty(X)$ of order $r$ satisfies the tame estimate $|Lf|_n \le |f|_{n+r}$ for all $n\ge 0$ and hence $L$ is tame. \item Inverses of elliptic, parabolic, hyperbolic and sub-elliptic operators are tame maps.
-In particular we have that the solutions of elliptic boundary value problem are tame maps. \item Composition of two tame maps is again tame. \end{enumerate} \end{example} \begin{defn} Given graded Fr\'echet spaces $F,G$, we say $F$ is a tame direct summand of $G$ if there are tame linear maps $L:F\to G$ and $M:G\to F$ such that the composition $ML:G\to F$ is the identity. \end{defn} \begin{defn} A Fr\'echet space $F$ is said to be tame if $F$ is a tame direct summand of $\Sigma(X)$, for some Banach space $X$. \end{defn} \begin{example} Given a compact manifold $X$, possibly with boundary, and a vector bundle $E\to X$, the section space $\Gamma(E)$ is a \emph{tame} Fr\'echet space. \end{example}
+\item Given a Banach space $(X,|\cdot|_X)$, denote by $\Sigma (X)$ the space of exponentially decreasing sequences of $X$, which consists of sequences $\{x_k\}$ of elements of $X$, such that, Then $\Sigma(X)$ is a graded Fr\'echet space with the norms defined above (\cite[pg.
+134]{hamiltonNashMoser}). \end{enumerate} \end{example} \begin{defn}{\normalfont \cite[pg.
+135]{hamiltonNashMoser}} A linear map $L:F\to G$ between Fr\'echet spaces $F,G$ is said to satisfy \emph{tame estimates} of degree $r$ and base $b$ if there exists a constant $c=c(n)$ such that, $L$ is said to be tame if it satisfies the tame estimates for some $n$ and $r$. \end{defn} \begin{example} We have that a large class of operators are in fact tame. \begin{enumerate} \item A linear partial differential operator $L:C^\infty(X)\to C^\infty(X)$ of order $r$ satisfies the tame estimate $|Lu|_n \le |u|_{n+r}$ for all $n\ge 0$ and hence $L$ is tame of degree $r$ (\cite[pg.
+135]{hamiltonNashMoser}).

+\item Inverses of elliptic, parabolic, hyperbolic and sub-elliptic operators are tame maps (\cite[pg.
+67]{hamiltonNashMoser}).
+In particular, the solution of an elliptic boundary value problem is tame (\cite[pg.
+161]{hamiltonNashMoser}).